The Free Design

 The Free Design was a Delevan, New York–based vocal group, whose music can be described as sunshine pop and baroque pop.
-Though they did not achieve much commercial recognition during their main recording career, their work later influenced bands including Stereolab, Cornelius, Pizzicato Five, Beck and the High Llamas.
+Though they did not achieve much commercial recognition during their main recording career, their work later influenced bands including Belle and Sebastian, Stereolab, Cornelius, Pizzicato Five, Beck and the High Llamas.

 Early life and career

 The members were all members of the Dedrick family: Chris Dedrick (12 September 1947 - 6 August 2010), sister Sandy and brother Bruce were the original lineup.
 Chris Dedrick wrote most of the songs.
 Younger sister Ellen joined the group later, and youngest sister Stefanie (1952–1999) joined near the end of their initial career.
 Their dad, Arthur, was a trombonist and music arranger.
 Their uncle Rusty Dedrick was a jazz trumpeter with Claude Thornhill and Red Norvo.
 They formed the band while living in New York City.
 Chris has said the group was influenced by vocal groups like The Hi-Los (who performed in Greenwich Village frequently at the time) along with Peter, Paul and Mary and the counterpoint experiments of Benjamin Britten.
-Their trademark sound involved complex harmonies, jazz-like chord progressions and off-beat time signatures, due to the classical training by Chris.
+Their trademark sound involved complex harmonies, jazz-like chord progressions and offbeat time signatures, due to the classical training by Chris.

 The band released seven albums from 1967 to 1972, the first six on Enoch Light's Project 3 label and the last one, There is a Song, on the Ambrotype label.
 For the most part, they were accompanied on the albums by studio musicians.

 Bruce Dedrick produced the 1969 single "You're Never Gonna Find Another Love", a Mickey Nicotra composition for The Sermon, which became a hit for the group.
 In addition to the production, the background vocals were provided by members of the Dedrick family.

 Post-breakup

 After the band's breakup in 1972, Chris Dedrick recorded a solo album, Be Free, which went unreleased until 2000.
-He moved to Toronto, Ontario, where he became a music producer, arranger, as well as a classical and soundtrack composer.
+He moved to Toronto, Ontario, where he became a music producer, arranger, and classical and soundtrack composer.
 He worked with directors Guy Maddin and Don McKellar, winning a Genie Award for Maddin's The Saddest Music in the World.
 He also made music for The Ray Bradbury Theater TV series.
 In 1997, Dedrick won a Gemini Award for his work on the television series Road to Avonlea.
-Chris was nominated a total of sixteen times for Gemini awards, winning a total of four, the others for Million Dollar Babies, Shipwreck on the Skeleton Coast and The Great Canadian Polar Bear Adventure.
+Chris was nominated sixteen times for Gemini awards, winning a total of four, the others for Million Dollar Babies, Shipwreck on the Skeleton Coast and The Great Canadian Polar Bear Adventure.
 He won a SOCAN award for Tripping the Wire and a Hot Docs award, also for Shipwreck on the Skeleton Coast.

 Chris, Sandy and Ellen became the core members of the Star-Scape Singers in 1976, a classical vocal ensemble led by Dr. Kenneth G. Mills.
 Chris Dedrick also served as the group's main composer.
 The group performed and toured extensively throughout the 1980s and 1990s.